braidn/Knowledge-Repo/GTDMethod.md

 * Key to managing all the "stuff in life" is managing our actions.
 * Real problems creep in when the project is without scope or what the next step is.
+* When doing knowledge work it is key to define and redefine what success looks like
+* When you have an idea you "grab it" which leads to efficiency since you don't have to re-create it again.

 ###Core Process